ansys/scade-pyhg/doc/source/index.rst

 produced by `Ansys SCADE Python Wrapper <https://python-wrapper.scade.docs.pyansys.com/version/stable/getting_started/index.html>`_

-Refer to the chapter *Preparing Test Execution on Target* in the document *SCADE Test Help Resources* of the SCADE Suite documentation, for a complete reference.
+Refer to the chapter *Preparing Test Execution on Target* in the document *SCADE Test User Manual* for a complete reference.
 In particular the following section:
 *Declaring Custom Target*

 .. grid:: 1 2 3 3